HardikKSavaliya/Ethereum-Solidity-Interview/README.md

 # What is an Ethereum?
 Ethereum is an open source, public, blockchain-based distributed computing platform.

+# What is solidity?
+Solidity is an object-oriented, high-level language for implementing smart contracts.
+Smart contracts are programs which govern the behaviour of accounts within the Ethereum state.

 # What is Smart Contract?
 Smart Contract is an small program that runs on ethereum blockchain.